 FOOD PANTRY: CLIENT INTAKE

-Our Choice Food Pantry in Dayton is in need of new volunteers to assist with the client intake process on weekday mornings.
+Our Choice Food Pantry in Dayton has volunteers assist with the client intake process on weekday mornings.
 This role involves working directly with clients and requires training, so we ask that you be willing to make an ongoing commitment to volunteer at least once a week.
 (This can also be an internship opportunity for a college student studying social work or a related field.)
 To learn more, please contact Ashley Clark at (937) 223-7217 ext.1130.

-We have an IMMEDIATE need for volunteers to staff the front desk at our administrative office at 922 W. Riverview Avenue, and our Center for Families at 1046 Brown Street in Dayton.
+We need volunteers to staff the front desk at our administrative office at 922 W. Riverview Avenue in Dayton.
 Office hours are 8:30 a.m. to 5:00 p.m.
-Monday through Friday; volunteers are asked to commit to at least two hours, one day per week.
-The front desk volunteer greets and directs visitors in a professional and courteous manner; provides visitors with information about external resources when needed; and provides administrative support.
+Monday through Friday, and volunteers are asked to commit to at least two hours, one day per week.
+The front desk volunteer greets and directs visitors in a professional and courteous manner; provides visitors with information about external resources when needed; and provides light administrative support.
 Visitors include board members and donors as well as clients accessing services.
-For more information or to volunteer, please contact Ashley Clark at (937) 223-7217 ext.1130.
+For more information, please contact Linda Spanel at (937) 223-7217 ext.2100.

 Choice Food Pantry

 You or your group can help with unloading and restocking food, serving as a personal shopper, or providing curbside service.